-Spinraza became the first treatment approved by the U.S. Food and Drug Administration (FDA) to treat SMA in both infants and adults on Dec.
-23, 2016, under a priority review program for rare diseases on the basis of it demonstrating statistically significant improvements in both motor function and survival.
+It became the first therapy ever approved by the U.S. Food and Drug Administration (FDA) to treat SMA in both infants and adults in December 2016, under a priority review program for rare diseases, after it showed statistically significant improvements in both motor function and survival.
 Spinraza also received approval to treat infantile-onset SMA, as well as SMA types 1, 2 and 3.